ajorquera/presentations/slides.md

 ## Context

 David Hamilton is a scientist with a degree in chemistry, working in the pharmaceutical industry for over 4 years.
-His lack of self-esteem sabotage his life in many ways, so he set himself in a journey to improve his life by writing this books while working.
+His lack of self-esteem sabotage his life in many ways, so he set himself in a journey to improve his life by writing this book while working.

-#### **Same reason Im giving this presentation**
+#### **Same reason why Im giving this presentation**

 This book references latest research into brain chemistry, neuroscience and psychotherapeutic techniques.
 David presents multiple exercices to help anyone interested in having a healthy self-esteem.